How people experience and cope with dementia stigma

 5. Dementia stigma prevents diagnosis

-Jugglingmum is a member from our online community, Dementia Talking Point.
+A member from our online dementia support community shared their story with us.
 She cares for her mother, who lives in sheltered housing.
-Here, Jugglingmum tells us about how stigma can affect the diagnosis process, as signs and symptoms of dementia can be mistaken for other conditions:
+Stigma affected the diagnosis process, as signs and symptoms of dementia were mistaken for other conditions:

-There seems to be so much stigma around dementia.
+There seems to be so much stigma around dementia, but with the ageing population, a lot more people are going to get it.

-'With the ageing population, a lot more people will get it.
-I have several friends who were convinced their parents didn't have dementia and were relieved when their GP diagnosed depression, who now readily admit it was dementia all along.’
+I have several friends who were convinced their parents didn't have dementia and were relieved when their GP diagnosed depression.
+Now though, they readily admit it was dementia all along.

 Share your story with us